cy6or9/Envirophat-Pi-Imperial/README.md

 # Envirophat-Pi-US
 Pimoroni's EnviroPhat program to display compass, temperature and pressure.
 Converted to show degrees in Fahrenheit (F) and barometric pressure in Inch of mercury (InHg).

+# What you'll need
+Any Raspberry Pi with Raspbian or RaspOS already installed

+Pimoroni's Envirophat.
+In my expereince I used a solderless 40 gpio header and a fan (since I didn't have a heatsink).
+When it was directly soldered to the board, the pi's heat was causing the temp to run high.

 # Install Envirophat and reboot
 sudo apt update && sudo apt full-upgrade -y